Cambo9p/Data201-group-project/report.md

 One problem with the data set is that we couldnt find another dataset that was detailed enough to be able to merge them, this means that the data unfortunately only comes from one data source however this data source does contain data of over 800,000 crashes over the past 20 years.

+another problem was the sheer size of the raw data, taking several minutes to download and over 800,000 columns, to make the dataset easier to work with we decided to filter the columns so that the data is onlly for the crashes in the canterbury region.

 we got the raw data for the crashes in new zealand from https://catalogue.data.govt.nz/dataset/crash-analysis-system-cas-data3/resource/0dfd1ddb-582a-4a21-9cab-298c0b592729